 Michael L. Perlis, PhD

 Associate Professor of Psychology in Psychiatry, University of Pennsylvania

 Director, Behavioral Sleep Medicine Program, University of Pennsylvania

 Adjunct Faculty, School of Nursing, University of Pennsylvania

 Background: Dr. Perlis is internationally known for his work in the area of Behavioral Sleep Medicine (BSM).
 He is a coauthor of the first text book in this field and he is the senior author of a published CBT-I treatment manual and a larger text summarizing all BSM treatments.
 His research includes neurocognitive phenomena in insomnia, the cognitive and/or behavior effects of sedative hypnotics and placebos, the development of alternative treatment approaches for insomnia, and sleep in depression.
-His work has been, and continues to be, funded by the National Institutes of Health and he has published nearly 100 articles and chapters on the sleep research related topics.
+His work has been, and continues to be, funded by the National Institutes of Health and he has published more than 100 articles and chapters on the sleep research related topics.